KarrLab/obj_tables/docs/migration.rst

 Schema changes files must therefore annotate commits in the schema repo's commit dependency graph such that *any* topological sort of them produces a legal migration.
-We illustrate incorrect and correct placement of Schema changes files in Figure :numref:`figure_schema_changes_topological_sort`.
+We illustrate incorrect and correct placement of Schema changes files in :numref:`figure_schema_changes_topological_sort`.

 .. _figure_schema_changes_topological_sort:
 .. figure:: migration/figures/schema_changes_topological_sort.png